 The 4th class of genomic alterations - translocations/fusions/rearrangements - is tested through RNA sequencing.
 RNA sequencing can also be used to perform expression profiling analyses.

 Routinely, OncoDNA runs all 3 devices from Thermo Fisher Scientific using Ion Torrent™ sequencing technology: Ion PGM, Ion Proton and Ion S5 XL Systems.

 For specific projects, we can also run Illumina devices.

 From single gene to complete panel

-On demand target with validated panels or customized panel design
+On demand target with validated panels or customised panel design

 From sample to biological and clinical interpretation

-AND the most flexible and personalized ctDNA solution
+AND the most flexible and personalised ctDNA solution

 OncoDNA embraces the challenges and benefits of IHC.
 Our molecular pathology experts come from extensive clinical pathology and research-based backgrounds.